 NP3 is a proprietary finish offered by Robar Inc. It is an electroless nickel-based finish for steel, stainless steel and aluminum alloys that co-deposits sub-micron particles of PTFE (polytetrafluoroethylene), otherwise known as Teflon™, with electroless nickel.
 It is extremely slick while also being very corrosion resistant.
 It has a dull gray finish darker than chrome and nickel boron.

-To see 360 degree interactive views of all Toolcraft finishes scroll to the bottom of our Toolcraft Page.
+To see 360 degree interactive views of all Toolcraft finishes see our Toolcraft Gallery.

 Thank you for visiting.